 The applicant should operate the steering device in an appropriate manner.
 That is, hand over hand or the pull-push method.

-After the turn, it is permissible for the steering wheel to slip back through the hands providing the applicant maintains control of the steering example, wanders off course, jerky operation, unaware of incorrect position of front wheels when moving off.
+After the turn, it is permissible for the steering wheel to slip back through the hands providing the applicant maintains control of the steering

 Non-critical driving errors - steering control (all classes)

 - Does not steer a steady course.
 For